State of Play Digital euro

 This phase involves testing the possible infrastructure.
 In addition, requirements in areas such as user experience, data protection, financial inclusion and environmental impact will be worked out in more detail.
 As before, this will take place in close consultation with the public, market participants and all stakeholders involved.

-Additionally, the EU is developing a legal framework for the digital euro based on the European Commission’s draft legislation.
-This draft is currently being negotiated in both legislative bodies – the Council of the European Union and the European Parliament.
-The legislative process is expected to be concluded at the end of 2026.
+In parallel to this, the EU institutions are working on drawing up a legal framework for the digital euro based on the European Commission’s legislative proposal from June 2023.
+The proposal is currently going through the legislative process in the Council of the European Union and the European Parliament.
+This process is expected to be concluded at the end of 2026.
 The ECB must take any additional requests from the legislators into account when designing the digital euro.
-As a result, it will only be possible to introduce the digital euro in close cooperation with European legislators.
+This means that the digital euro can only be issued once the legislative procedure has been completed and the digital euro law is in place.

 Pilot exercise